the-jordan-h/crosswords/README.md

   * `backwards party` yields words like VENUSFLYTRAP
 * Beginning of a phrase
   * `b qa` yields words like QATAR
+* Contained within a phrase
+  * `c train` yields words like UNRESTRAINED
 * Ending a phrase
   * `e zz` yields words like HOTFUZZ
 * Middle of a phrase